-Located just a short drive from Sanremo, in the region of Liguria, Bussana Vecchia is a tiny village with a unique history and a hippy vibe – a place unlike anything you’ve seen before!
+Bussana Vecchia is a tiny village in Liguria with a unique history and a hippy vibe – a place unlike anything you’ve seen before!

-Liguria is synonymous with Italian Riviera and is best known among travelers for the picturesque villages of Cinque Terre and the glamorous resort town of Portofino.
+Liguria has always been synonymous with Italian Riviera and is best known among travelers for the picturesque villages of Cinque Terre and the glamorous resort town of Portofino.
 But there are a number of beautiful hidden gems that you should see.
-One of these is Bussana Vecchia, a tiny village located about 15 minutes from Sanremo, near the border with France.
+One of these is Bussana Vecchia, a very special village located about 15 minutes from Sanremo, near the border with France.

-In 1887 Bussana Vecchia was hit by an earthquake that destroyed most of the village and killed about 2,000 people.
-The local authorities decided to rebuild the town down the hill, calling it Bussana Nuova (literally New Bussana).
+In 1887 Bussana Vecchia was hit by an earthquake that destroyed most of it and killed about 2,000 people.
+The local authorities decided to rebuild the village down the hill only, calling it Bussana Nuova (literally, New Bussana).
 They declared Bussana Vecchia dangerous and ignored the pleas for reconstruction from its inhabitants.

-Bussana Vecchia laid abandoned for almost a hundred years, until various artists started to move there in the 1960’s, bringing new life to the village.
-They resisted various eviction attempts by the police and stayed despite not having access to electricity nor tap water.
+Bussana Vecchia laid abandoned for almost a hundred years, until various artists moved there in the 1960s, bringing new life to the village.
+They resisted various eviction attempts by the police and remained in Bussana Vecchia despite not having access to electricity nor tap water.
 They created a community, transformed the ruins into liveable homes and opened a series of workshops and ateliers to live of their art.
-And most of them still live there to these days.
-Pretty interesting, isn’t it?
+Most of them still live there these days.
+Pretty interesting, right?

 What to see in Bussana Vecchia